clubstudio/kickoff/readme.md

 You can use Kickoff to quickly start building out frontend templates.
 The use of Twig allows you to organise your templates into partials etc.

-Use to `--compileTemplates` flag on the `gulp`, `gulp production` and `gulp watch` commands to ensure your templates within the `templates` directory are compiled and output to the public directory.
+Use the `--compileTemplates` flag on the `gulp`, `gulp production` and `gulp watch` commands to ensure your templates within the `templates` directory are compiled and output to the public directory.

 Compile your templates manually using the `gulp compile-templates` task.